 Mission: What does VA SHIELD do to achieve its goal?

-The VA SHIELD Biobank provides researchers and clinicians with high-quality biosamples and comprehensive associated medical and sample data to accelerate the discovery-to-therapy pipeline.
+The VA SHIELD biorepository provides researchers and clinicians with high-quality biosamples and comprehensive associated medical and sample data to accelerate the discovery-to-therapy pipeline.

 Values: What values does VA SHIELD promote in its operations?